danielbryantuk/ambassador-vm-examples/README.md

 *Please note that this example instantiates several GCP resources, which will cost you money if you do not have free credit remaining*

 ### Create GCP account
-If you do not already have one, please create a [Google Cloud Platform account](https://cloud.google.com/).
-Typically a new account comes with an amount of free credit, which will be useful for experimenting with this example.
+If you do not already a [Google Cloud Platform account](https://cloud.google.com/), then please create one.
+Typically a new account comes with a specified amount of free credit, which will be useful for experimenting with this example.
 However, if you have used all of your free credit, then this example may cost several dollars to run.

-### Install the gcloud CLI tool
+### Install the "gcloud" CLI tool
 Install the [GCP gcloud SDK/CLI tool](https://cloud.google.com/sdk/gcloud/) by following the instructions on the GCP website.

 If you have already installed the gcloud CLI, please ensure that it is up to date: `$ sudo gcloud components update`